leyfall/coding_journey/DAYS.md

 - Reading CCI for 10mins
 - I'm dying idk what to do with the Leetcode stuff but i have to, I keep reading the two sum or something and then boom.
 I'm confuse
+- Decided to take course of C++ since I want to acknowledge how dumb I am.